What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 Why Do It?

 Why have these guys been doing this foot reflexology stuff all these years?
+Here's some of the reasons we found there to be benefits:

 Here's another neat thing.
 It's being used right now for some post-op and palliative care cases.
 The American Cancer Society recently reported that up to one third of cancer patients are using reflexology as a form of complimentary therapy.